maxhumber/maxhumber.com/_posts/2016-12-23-goodreads-API.md

 ![](/assets/img/goodreads_comp.png)

-It's funny to see that I started strong in both years and fell off in March.
+It's funny to see that I started strong in both years and fell off sometime around March.
 Though I recovered somewhat in 2015, Spring 2016 was a bad season for reading, apparently.

 Looks like I was finished 52 books by December 21st last year.
 Whoops.
 Oh well, I still think I can mad rush it to the finish line.